Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Background

 \subsection{Conditional Flow Matching (FM)}

-\fm is an approach to training continuous normalizing flows by regressing a neural network onto a known vector field that generates a probability path~\citep{flow_matching}.
-Unlike diffusion models, which rely on stochastic noise schedules and iterative denoising, \fm learns a deterministic vector field to directly transform noise into data.
+\fm is an approach to training continuous normalizing flows by regressing a neural network onto a known vector field that generates a probability path~\citep{flow_matching}. \fm is optimized to predict a deterministic vector field to directly transform noise (or any other input distribution) to the data distribution.

 \paragraph{Probability Path Definition.} We define a continuous transformation from a simple prior $p_0$ (e.g., $\mathcal{N}(0, I)$) to the data distribution $p_1$ using a time-dependent probability flow $\psi_\tau(y | y_1)$.
 The probability flow $\psi_\tau(y | y_1)$ defines a continuous path from $y_1$ to $y$ for which $\psi_\tau(y | y_1)=y\sim p_0$ at $\tau=0$ and $\psi_\tau(y | y_1)=y_1\sim p_1$ at $\tau=1$.